taanishr/metal-playground/README.md

-Samples of metal-cpp code for producing various graphics, accompanied with a few C++ bindings of Swift/Obj-C libraries like ModelIO and MetalKit's texture loader.
+Samples of metal-cpp code for producing various graphics, accompanied with a few C++ bindings of Swift libraries like ModelIO and MetalKit's texture loader.